moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Integration with Declarative Policy

-The system will check the token's embedded permissions before falling back to the standard `Declarative Policy` checks if necessary:
+The system will first check if a JWT token has been provided.
+If a JWT token is present, the authorization decision will be based solely on the token.
+If no JWT token is provided, the system will fall back to using the standard `Declarative Policy` checks:

 ```ruby
 module Gitlab